pi-hole/docs/docs/guides/benchmark.md

 sqlite3 /etc/pihole/pihole-FTL.db "SELECT domain FROM queries LIMIT 100000;" > domains.list
 ```

-This will generate a list file with (up to) 100,000 domains.
-You can increase the upper limit of domains, however, I'd suggest starting from not too much data for getting realistic results in a reasonable period of time.
+This will generate a list file with up to 100,000 domains.
+You can increase the upper limit of domains, however, we suggest starting from a small number of domains to get realistic results in a reasonable period of time.

 They are extracted into the list file as they are recorded in the database.
 There will be lots of frequently queried domains (maybe `google.com` or similar) as well as some blocked ad domains.
 This list will serve you as an individualized testing bench for realistic DNS queries as typically seen in **your particular environment**.